wtre/iBMSC/README.md

 * Added note search function (goto measure except it's goto note).
 One note per VPosition only.
 * Added sort function.
 Selected notes are sorted based on their VPosition and Value.
 * Added mBMplay as a default player.
-* Added support for #RANDOM, including nested #RANDOM.
+* Added support for #RANDOM.
 Supports expansion field and main data field only.
-Not tested thoroughly.
+Not tested thoroughly, nested #RANDOM in "Modify Section" only.
 Accessible via the "Select Section" button in Expansion Code or via Ctrl+R.
 * Added color overriding options where you can specify a range of notes to appear a specific color, such as red notes for drums and green notes for the piano.
 Accessible via the Options tab or via Shift+F12.
 ## Keyboard shortcuts
 * Changed keybinding to allow note placement between D1 and D8.